Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Schwerpunkt der Projekttätigkeit

-whereas in Horizon 2020 it was mentioned on page 153 of the AMGA that the substantial part of the work should be in principle performed by the beneficiaries, no such phrase can be found in the (A)MGA for Horizon Europe.
+Whereas in Horizon 2020 it was mentioned on page 153 of the AMGA that the substantial part of the work should be in principle performed by the beneficiaries, no such phrase can be found in the (A)MGA for Horizon Europe.
 Instead, the AMGA for Horizon Europe states on p.
-13 that "The main 4 actors should be the beneficiaries or affiliated entities.
+17 that "The main actors should be the beneficiaries or affiliated entities.
 All other roles should be complementary.".

 We understand that in Horizon Europe the major part of the work could also be entirely within affiliated entities instead of beneficiaries.
 Is that correct?